Nattotata/sirmidlaq/src/songbook/for-a-second-time-this-week.md

 ---
-title: For a second time this week
+title: For a second time this week (lyrics)
 type: song
 ---